JoEL8129/TD-ML/README.md

 ## Installation

-You need to load a virtual python environment into TD based on provided [requirements.txt](./requirements.txt) or [environment.yml](./environment.yml):
+You need to load a virtual python environment into TD based on provided [requirements.txt](./requirements.txt) or [environment.yml](./environment.yml).
+Due to Torch (3gb) downloading can take a while (3.6gb in total):

 ### TouchDesigner 2025